 - Audio/Music - Sound effects, triggers, play lists, audio mixing.
 Player integration.

 This document is the result of a collaborative effort between all Mythic Table Team members.
-We used a Design Thinking Activity to brainstorm what we need to make a basic Virtual Tabletop and what might set Mythic Table apart.
-Afterwards we went through a prioritization exercise and this document is the result.
+We used a Design Thinking Activity to brainstorm what we need to make a basic Virtual Tabletop and what might set Mythic Table apart from other services.
+Following that, we went through a prioritization exercise, and this document is the result.

-This is a living document.
-It is meant to represent the current plans of Mythic Table.
-If we’re to be successful, the plans MUST be flexible.
-For that reason, our roadmaps can be considered our desired path through the unknown future.
-Through a future of a changing and exciting landscape.
-On this way we will find detours and shortcuts.
-We will meet new people who might know different paths and we might stumble and fall along the way.
+This is a living document (and we don't mean a mimic) meant to represent the current plans of Mythic Table.
+If we’re to be successful, our plans MUST be flexible.
+For that reason, our roadmaps can be considered our desired path through the unknown future of a changing and exciting landscape.
+Like in any good campaign, we will find detours and shortcuts, meet new people who might know different paths, and we might stumble and fall along the way.

-For this reason, this Roadmap will be subject to change.
+For this reason, this roadmap is subject to change.
 These won’t be frequent changes.
-They might occur every couple of months or as infrequent as a year or so.
-Where possible we will talk about the nature and reason of these changes so that everyone understands why they have occurred.
+They might occur every couple of months or as infrequently as a year or so.
+Where possible, we will discuss the nature and reason of these changes so everyone understands why they have occurred.

 This document does not use dates.
-Instead it will specify sequential milestones.
+Instead, it specifies sequential milestones.
 The reason for this is because the speed at which this project can be developed is completely up to you.
-This is because if we have more support we have more time to put towards the project.
-Up until this point, we have been working in our spare time while working full time jobs, going to school or raising families.
+The more support we have, the more time we have to put toward this project.
+Up until this point, we have been working in our spare time while working full time jobs, going to school, or raising families.
 This is not a sustainable way to operate a development team.
 We need dedicated staff.
 Many of them.
-Working full time.
-Fully committed to the project.
+Working full time and fully committed to the project.
 To do that we need support from the community.

-So, instead of guessing at the level of support we will receive, we have elected not to use dates, but milestones.
-Features have been collected in priority order and assembled into milestones so that each milestone had relatively the same amount of effort required.
-That means if nothing changes and we complete a milestone in 3 months.
-The next milestone will take approximately 3 months.
-Virtual Tabletops are complicated software projects and a lot can go wrong.
-Even in the best of times it’s almost impossible to estimate time needed to develop a feature, let alone a collection of 70 or 80 of them.
+So, instead of guessing at the level of support we will receive, we have elected not to use dates but milestones.
+Features have been sorted in priority order and assembled into milestones so each milestone has relatively the same amount of effort required.
+This means if nothing changes and we complete a milestone in three months, the next milestone will also take approximately three months.
+Virtual Tabletops are complicated software projects, and a lot can go wrong.
+Even in the best of times it’s almost impossible to estimate time needed to develop a feature, let alone a collection of seventy or eighty of them.
 So, times will vary.

 An Invitation to Comment

 This document would do little good if it were not open to suggestions.
 To do this, please email us or join us on Discord.
 Details for both of these can be found on our website.
 We are serious about the feedback we receive.
-Much of it has already helped us set our direction and we’re eager to get more.
+Much of it has already helped us set our direction, and we’re eager for more.
 Please let us know what you think.